Fahersto/Enterprise/README.md

   text.
 * In **Run -> Arguments -> Environmental Variables**, set `OS_ACTIVITY_MODE = disable`.
 This disables
   OS-level logging.

-In order to test in the Release or Dist configurations, you will either need to set up additional schemes or change the build configuration of the default one.
-By default, the Sandbox scheme builds the Debug configuration.

 ## Current State of Development
 So far, I have developed Enterprise's framework as well as two of its core systems.
 The framework contains